yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `finalizers`: should be added by controller to defer `BucketAccess` deletion until backend deletion ops succeed.
 1. `bucketAccessRequestName`/`bucketAccessRequestNamespace`: name and namespace of the bound `BucketAccessRequest`
 1. `serviceAccountName`: name of the Kubernetes ServiceAccount specified by the `BucketAccessRequest`.
 Undefined when the `BucketAccessRequest.accessSecretName` is defined.
-1. `keySecretName`: name of the *provisioner* generated `Secret` containing access credentials.
+1. `  accessSecretName`: name of the *provisioner* generated `Secret` containing access credentials.
 This `Secret` exists in the provisioner’s namespace and must be copied to the app namespace by the COSI controller.
 1. `provisioner`:  name of the provisioner that should handle this `BucketAccess` instance.
 Copied from the `BucketAccessClass`.
 1. `parameters`:  A map of string, string key values.
 Allows admins to control user and access provisioning by setting provisioner key-values.
+1. `message`: a human readable description detailing the reason for the current `phase``.
+1. `phase`: is the current state of the Bucket:
+   - _Bound_: the controller finished processing the request and has bound the BucketAccess to the BucketAccessRequest
+   - _Released_: the originating Bucket has been deleted, signalling that the Bucket is ready for garbage collection.
+This will occur on Greenfield Buckets once all requests referencing the Bucket are deleted.
+   - _Failed_: error and all retries have been exhausted.
+   - _Retrying_: set when a driver or Kubernetes error is encountered during provisioning operations indicating a retry loop.

 #### BucketAccessClass